riversidecoaching/emenu/README.md

-# tamstore, an ecommerce UI based on Bootstrap
+# tamstore, an ecommerce UI built on Bootstrap